Fairy tale: Terminology

 Some folklorists prefer to use the German term Märchen or "wonder tale" to refer to the genre rather than fairy tale, a practice given weight by the definition of Thompson in his 1977 [1946] edition of The Folktale:

 "...a tale of some length involving a succession of motifs or episodes.
 It moves in an unreal world without definite locality or definite creatures and is filled with the marvellous.
 In this never-never land, humble heroes kill adversaries, succeed to kingdoms and marry princesses."

-The characters and motifs of fairy tales are simple and archetypal: princesses and goose-girls; youngest sons and gallant princes; ogres, giants, dragons, and trolls; wicked stepmothers and false heroes; fairy godmothers and other magical helpers, often talking horses, or foxes, or birds; glass mountains; and prohibitions and breaking of prohibitions.
+The characters and motifs of fairy tales are simple and archetypal: princesses and goose-girls; youngest sons and gallant princes; ogres, giants, dragons, and trolls; wicked stepmothers and false heroes; fairy godmothers and other magical helpers, often talking animals; glass mountains; and prohibitions and breaking of prohibitions.